-An excellent ground-cover plant for dense shade.
+An excellent fast growing ground-cover plant for dense shade.
 Blue and white borage-like flowers on pink naked stems, in early spring, before the leaves take over and make good sized clumps of bright green.

 Flowers in April, May and June.
 Good for early bumblebees.